Carya glabra

 Carya glabra, the pignut hickory, is a common, but not abundant species of hickory in the oak-hickory forest association in the Eastern United States and Canada.
 Other common names are pignut, sweet pignut, coast pignut hickory, smoothbark hickory, swamp hickory, and broom hickory.
 The pear-shaped nut ripens in September and October, has a sweet maple like smell, and is an important part of the diet of many wild animals.
 The wood is used for a variety of products, including fuel for home heating.
-Its leaves turn yellow in the Fall.
+It has pinnately compound leaves that turn a golden yellow in the fall.